-My family and I are situated near the South coast of Devon between Dartmouth and Kingsbridge in an area of Devon known as the South Hams, which is a derivative of the Anglo-Saxon for "a sheltered place".
+My family and I are situated near the South coast of Devon between Dartmouth and Kingsbridge, in an area of Devon known as the South Hams, which is a derivative of the Anglo-Saxon for "a sheltered place".
 Unfortunately this does not apply to much of our ground , which is on the top of the hills close to the coast, and on wet winter days the rain comes in at ninety degrees.
 Luckily for us, the Lleyns breed is perfectly adapted to this area and the British climate (in particular the wetter and windier parts).

 We started keeping Lleyn sheep in 1997.
 Moving over from the North Country Mule because of all the risks associated with buying in breeding ewes on an annual basis.( Enzootic abortion, Sheep scab, Johne's disease, Maedi-visna, CLA, OPA, Worm resistance, Liver Fluke , just to name some of them).
-Also we found we were using smaller high confirmation Texel rams to put confirmation into a large rangy ewe to meet a desirable fat lamb specification and this was having a serious effect on efficiency.
+Also we found we were using smaller high confirmation Texel rams to put confirmation into a large rangy ewe to meet the ideal fat lamb specification and this was having a serious effect on efficiency.
 You do not want to keep many large ewes and a few smaller rams to produce the right carcass size and confirmation!
 Lleyns, as a self replacing flock (only buying in new rams as needed) were starting to be seen as one of the most profitable way forward when faced with the "Russian Roulette" of annual breeding ewe replacement, a product of the historically stratified sheep breeding industry.
-Buying a couple of rams is of infinitely smaller bio-risk than purchasing hundreds of females and far easier to manage.
-They do not carry abortion, they can be easily quarantine drenched and kept in isolation because of the small numbers, which also reflects in the associated costs.
+Buying a couple of rams from assured is of infinitely smaller bio-risk than purchasing hundreds of females and far cheaper, though more complex to manage.
+Rams do not carry abortion, they can be easily quarantine drenched and kept in isolation because of the small numbers, which makes it cheaper.

 We were "doing" the sheep, beef and arable mixed farm system on the 375 acres when the headage and acreage based support system came to an end in 2005.
 This System has a lot going for it in terms of ground fertility and parasite reduction through cross grazing, but there are the capital inefficiencies associated with doing three enterprises coupled with the " jack of all trades master of none" that this business strategy inevitably produces on a relatively small scale family farm.
 We decided to specialize in sheep with reduced capital costs and the possibility of being a "master" of one production sector.
-Sheep were our natural inclination and this combined with the perceived natural international competitive advantage that we thought this sector has over the beef industry made it an easy choice.
+Sheep were our natural inclination and this combined with the perceived natural international competitive advantage, that we thought this sector has over the beef industry, made it a natural choice.

 We soon started to improve the quality of our record keeping.
 We were using a paper based system around this time with mixed mating, buying in different rams for each age group and culling out those individuals that gave problems at lambing time or had general health issues, such as bad feet.
-The absence of any cattle freed up a substantial shed which was converted into a lambing shed based on a TMR ( total mixed ration) feeding system and a highly efficiency design, knowing that this would be a major asset in both the production as well as the breeding of sheep.
+The absence of any cattle freed up a substantial shed which was converted into a lambing shed based on a TMR ( total mixed ration) feeding system and a highly efficiency design, knowing that this would be a significant asset in both the production as well as the breeding of sheep.